BChow5/Obsidian-Notes/ACIT3420 - Windows Server/midterm.md

 	- simple
 		- uses free space available on a single disk
 	- spanned
-		- extends a simple volume across m
+		- extends a simple volume across multiple disks
 	- mirrored
 		- duplicates fata from one disk to a second for fault tolerance and redundancy
 	- striped